 - Spending is easier to track when not using cash.
 Anyone who has ever drawn cash only to find it gone, with no recollection of what they spent it on, can vouch for that!

-There was a time when small businesses, particularly informal businesses like those who sell goods at farmer’s markets or provide small scale services in a neighborhood, could only accept cash or checks.
-Recent advances in mobile payments options from Square, TD, Intuit and other companies, have made it possible for business owners to affordably accept debit and credit card payments on mobile devices.
-Although that is a big leap forward, there are no affordable and easily accessible options for small businesses looking to use NFC (Near Field Communications) to accept mobile wallet payments that utilize this technology.
-Apple Pay may be the catalyst that changes all of that.
-With only 23% of all purchases predicted to be made in cash in 2017, it’s only a matter of time before small businesses catch up.
+There was a time when small businesses, could only accept cash or checks.
+There have been many recent advances in mobile payments from Square, TD, Intuit and other companies.
+They have made it possible for business owners to affordably accept debit and credit card payments on mobile devices.
+These mobile payment options are a big leap forward.
+However, there really hasn’t been an affordable and easily accessible option for small businesses looking to use NFC payment technology.
+Mobile payment solutions like Google Pay and Apple Pay may be the catalyst that changes all of that.
+Many experts predict only 23% of all purchases will be cash in 2017.
+It’s only a matter of time before small businesses catch up.

-The banking process has been very uniform for generations.
+The truth is that the banking process at its core really hasn’t changed too much over the last decade.
 If a consumer wanted to make large transactions, they entered a branch.
-Small transactions were paid by check, cash, or credit.
-ATM’s made the process a bit easier for everyone, but there haven’t been many significant disruptors in the banking industry for a long time.
+Most pay for small transactions via check, cash, or credit.
+ATMs made the process a bit easier for everyone.
+However, there haven’t been any major disruptions in the banking industry for a long time.

-Mobile payments are set to change the way banks operate.
+Mobile payments are set to change the way financial institutions operate.
 Banks who are at the forefront stand to benefit hugely.
-With mobile wallets going mainstream, banks will be able to have smaller, leaner physical branches, and potentially fewer ATM’s.
+With mobile wallets going mainstream, banks will be able to have smaller, leaner physical branches, and potentially fewer ATMs.
 In the future, everyone will have their bank in their pocket.
 This development will enable the banking industry to have better data about customer spending patterns and offer more in-demand products.
-The fact is, for consumers, small business and big, the rise of the mobile wallet is a great thing.
+The fact is, for consumers, small and large businesses, the rise of the mobile wallet is a great thing.
 Long live mobile payments.

-Click here to learn more how FSSI can help support your mobile payment strategies.
+Learn more about eStreamOne, FSSI’s electronic bill presentment solution and see how we can help support your mobile payment strategies.